SyncfusionExamples/PDF-Examples/OCR/.NET/Perform-OCR-for-the-entire-PDF-document/Perform-OCR-for-the-entire-PDF-document/README.md

 # OCR on PDF Files

-The Syncfusion [.NET Core PDF library](https://www.syncfusion.com/document-processing/pdf-framework/net-core/pdf-library) enables you to create, read, and edit PDF documents effortlessly.
+The Syncfusion&reg; [.NET Core PDF library](https://www.syncfusion.com/document-processing/pdf-framework/net-core/pdf-library) enables you to create, read, and edit PDF documents effortlessly.
 Additionally, the library provides OCR (Optical Character Recognition) capabilities, allowing you to extract text from scanned images within PDF files.

 ## Steps to perform OCR on PDF files

-Follow these steps to apply OCR to PDF files using the Syncfusion library:
+Follow these steps to apply OCR to PDF files using the Syncfusion&reg; library:

 Step 1: **Create a new project**: Set up a new C# Console Application project.